 - I am healthier eating the gfe way.
 One of the primary health issues related to celiac/gluten intolerance is inflammation.
 It causes or contributes to so many of the symptoms related to gluten issues.
 Packaged products, even gluten-free ones, contribute to inflammation and many other health issues.
 They are high in refined ingredients and carbs, often high in sugar and bad fat, low in fiber, tend to have a high glycemic index, and usually just don’t offer much in the way of nutrition.
 Frankly, when I eat such products, I don’t feel great.
 Real food that’s naturally gluten free gives you all the good stuff and combats inflammation and so much more.
 Don’t misunderstand me.
 I am not perfect with my eating and, therefore, my health is not perfect.
 I’m a work in progress.
 I love to bake, so while I do use alternative sweeteners like stevia and coconut sugar, still, too much cane sugar often finds its way into my diet.
 That cane sugar and other refined ingredients (e.g., white rice flour) cause their own issues, including the aforementioned inflammation.
 But I am in control of everything that I consume with my gfe approach.
 With the gfe approach, that doesn’t mean just choosing one product over another.
 To reiterate, it means focusing on real, whole foods; adding in some mainstream foods that are gluten free; and using very few gluten-free specialty items.

-For more specific foods and meal ideas, you may also want to check out gfe’s tip sheets now located via the GFE Printables under my blog header.
+For more specific foods and meal ideas that support the Top 10 reasons to live gfe, you may also want to check out gfe’s tip sheets now located via the GFE Printables under my blog header.
 There you’ll find printable resource sheets (PDF) including 50 meals that are gfe, 50 gfe sweet treats, and the gfe pantry (with some more pantry and meal guidance here).